MichaelHWatkins/MealPrep.Solution/README.md

 * 9:09 - 9:39 Built the api call, now trying to connect it to React.
 * 9:39 - 10:09 Decided after looking through bugs and documentation to switch to a new project that is completely C#.
 * 10:09 - 10:30 Added some files to the c# program as a baseline, taking an early lunch to destress after throwing out my old project.
+* 11:50 - 12:20 Continuing to try and get the api call to appear on screen.
+Added several files in the models, controllers, and views folders.